cart-inception/claude-bot/README.md

   - Detailed in `src/navigation.py`, this module calculates optimal paths based on mapping data and real-time sensor feedback.
   - Incorporates algorithms for dynamic path reconfiguration when encountering unexpected obstacles.

-### 6. Wave Rover Controller
+### 6. Claude Bot Controller
 - **Feature:** Serves as the central orchestrator, integrating all subsystems into a cohesive, autonomous unit.
 - **Implementation:**
-  - Located in `src/wave_rover_controller.py`, it manages the coordination between sensor input, data processing, and control outputs.
+  - Located in `src/claude_bot_controller.py`, it manages the coordination between sensor input, data processing, and control outputs.
   - Oversees system-level control loops and decision-making processes to ensure unified operation.

 ### 7. Utility Functions